 There are state and federal assistance programs that provide student aid for veterans and members of the Selected Reserves and National Guard, veterans with ratable disabilities, dependents of veterans who died or become disabled as a result of active duty, and dependents of military service personnel who are officially declared prisoners of war or missing in action.

-Students wishing to take advantage of V.A benefits & programs at Ocean County College MUST meet with the Veterans Coordinator in the Ocean County College Advising Department to apply, register for classes and certify enrollment with the V.A.
+Students wishing to take advantage of V.A benefits & programs at Ocean County College MUST meet with the Veterans Coordinator to apply, register for classes and certify enrollment with the V.A.

 The Ocean County College Foundation offers scholarships to students attending Ocean County College.